alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 # LDBC Gremlin Tutorial
-Prior to beginning, it is important to note that [LDBC](https://ldbcouncil.org/) is a highly regarded organization in the realm of graph databases/systems benchmark standards and audit testing.
+It is important to note that [LDBC](https://ldbcouncil.org/) is a highly regarded organization in the realm of graph databases/systems benchmark standards and audit testing.
 LDBC has developed several benchmark toolsuits, with GIE primarily focusing on the [Social Network Benchmark (SNB)](https://ldbcouncil.org/benchmarks/snb/).
 This benchmark defines